Click on a topic below to be taken directly to the section.

 organizations, advisors and trustees where credit facilities are pooled and sold.

 We also may share personal information with affiliated and external product and service providers, when necessary, to provide and administer products and services.
-This may include card and cheque book production, market research, member surveys, statement production, payment services, and information technology support.
+This may include card and cheque book production, market research, member surveys, statement production, payment services, and information technology support (including with respect to our biometrics measures).
 We take our obligations to protect personal information very seriously and deal only with parties who share and demonstrate the same attitude.

 Your access to your personal information